open-mmlab/mmpretrain/docs/en/migration.md

 ## Config

-This section illustrates the changes of our config files in `_base_` folder, which includes three parts
+This section illustrates the changes of our config files in the `_base_` folder, which includes three parts

 - Datasets: `configs/_base_/datasets`
 - Models: `configs/_base_/models`